Spratly Island

-Spratly Island (Đảo Trường Sa or Đảo Trường Sa Lớn, lit. 'the Big Spratly (Trường Sa) Island'; 南威島 (Nánwēi Dǎo, 南威岛); Pulo ng Lagos), also known as Storm Island, is the fourth largest of the naturally occurring Spratly Islands in the South China Sea with an natural area of 15 ha, and the largest of the Vietnamese-administered Spratly islands.
+Spratly Island (Đảo Trường Sa or Đảo Trường Sa Lớn, lit. 'the Big Spratly (Trường Sa) Island'; 南威島 (Nánwēi Dǎo, 南威岛); Pulo ng Lagos), also known as Storm Island, is the fourth largest of the naturally occurring Spratly Islands in the South China Sea with a natural area of 15 ha, and was the largest of the Vietnamese-administered Spratly islands.

 In 2016 the Vietnamese embarked on a land reclamation program at ten locations in the Spratly Islands.
 At Spratly Island 37 acres have been reclaimed, which has allowed for the addition of a harbour and the doubling of the length of the island's runway to a length of about 4,000 ft.
 The total area of the island by 2025 is 36.5 hectares.

 Flag of the Vietnamese military forces stationing in the Spratly Island.

 It is also claimed by China (PRC) and Taiwan (ROC).

 Location

 Spratly island lies west of the SW of Dangerous Ground in the western half of the Spratly Islands.
 It is neighboured by Ladd Reef to the west, the London Reefs to the east, and others.